stringsync/musicxml/README.md

 </schema>
 ```

-Pay attention to how the `annotation` element could appear multiple times.
-This means I cannot simply index the contents
+Pay attention to how the `annotation` element could appear multiple times in the beginning and end of the element's content.
-into properties - the order matters.
-This was a somewhat common occurence in the elements used in musicxml.xsd.
+This means I cannot simply index the contents into properties.
+This was a somewhat common occurence in the elements used
+in musicxml.xsd.
+I had to maintain the groupings of elements.

 Thanks to `xml-js`, I was able to get some intermediate structure that looked like this: